rafaelespinoza/godfish/README.md

 `godfish` is a relational database migration manager, similar to the very good [`dogfish`](https://github.com/dwb/dogfish), but written in golang.

-It's been tested w/ golang v1.12 on linux systems.

 ## goals

 - use SQL in the migration files, no other high-level DSLs